-Entries tagged with 'floriole cafe and bakery'
+'floriole cafe and bakery' on Serious Eats

 For much of the culinary world, spring is synonymous with menu changes, and nothing signals this more than the arrival of one certain vegetable: asparagus.
 Whether its served raw, grilled, or puréed, freshly harvested asparagus truly is one of the signs that winter is gone and warmer weather is finally here to stay.
 Check out eight of our favorite asparagus dishes from around Chicago.